Andy Ibáñez Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.54).
+- The Phillies' 4.47 team ERA ranks 21st among all league pitching staffs.

-- The Phillies rank 11th in baseball in home runs given up (63 total, 1.1 per game).
+- The Phillies allow the ninth-fewest home runs in baseball (63 total, one per game).

-- In his most recent time out on Thursday, the right-hander threw four innings against the New York Mets, allowing three earned runs while surrendering two hits.
+- In his most recent appearance on Friday, the right-hander went 3 2/3 innings against the Washington Nationals, giving up seven earned runs while surrendering eight hits.

-- In 12 games this season, the 30-year-old has amassed an ERA of 5.65, with 7.1 strikeouts per nine innings.
-Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.